Italy battles wildfires as hundreds evacuated in Tuscany | Science-Environment

 Italy battles wildfires as hundreds evacuated in Tuscany

-Fire brigades in Tuscany battled a wildfire on Wednesday that forced hundreds to evacuate and caused gas tanks to explode, as smoke from a blaze in northeast Italy forced shipbuilder Fincantieri to shut down a 3,000-staff plant.
+Fire brigades in Tuscany battled a wildfire on Wednesday that forced hundreds to evacuate as gas tanks caught in the flames exploded, while smoke from a blaze in northeast Italy forced shipbuilder Fincantieri to shut down a plant employing 3,000.
+Wildfires have broken out in several parts of Italy this week as temperatures keep rising.

 - Country: